RyPoints/PhilosophersStone/README.md

 ![PhilosophersStone](https://github.com/user-attachments/assets/c510c723-7244-41f2-8ae3-bbcee274830e)

 ## Squaring the Circle
-The above is a diagram of the Philosophers Stone in Swift SceneKit.
+The above is a diagram of the Philosopher's Stone in Swift SceneKit.
 See https://en.wikipedia.org/wiki/Squaring_the_circle and https://www.philosophersstone.info/ for more info.

 Within is a function ``piRadiusSquared()`` that uses pi to calculate a square with the same area as the circle using standard methods.